tezoatlipoca/hamnt/README.md

 In interactive mode, you can use the single letter commands without the leading - or -- and uer input continues until `q`uit; in interactive mode, you don't have to specify any parameters for commands, you will be prompted for them.
+If you provide a valid command AND the right number of arguments, hamnt will try to execute it directly.

 If the first argument doesn't match any of the commands, but IS a Note File alias, the rest of the commandline is added to that note file (which is created if applicable)